RAVIRAJWAGH/Chegg-Statistical-Module/README.md

 # Chegg-Statistical-Module
-For the step by step answers of measure of central tendency or dispersion or some other hypothesis tests we which required on Chegg to solve the problems i have develop a module for it
+For the step-by-step answers of measure of central tendency or dispersion or some other hypothesis tests we required on Chegg to solve the problems I have develop a module for it which covers the following terms